Rikidōzan: Personal life

-Aside from pro wrestling, Rikidōzan was a businessman and began acquiring properties such as nightclubs, hotels, condominiums and boxing gyms.
-Rikidōzan's luxurious apartment, known as Riki Mansion, is located in Akasaka, Tokyo and is recognisable for the large "R" printed on the side of the building.
-Rikidōzan also owned a 9-storey "Riki Sports Palace" in Shibuya, Tokyo, which included a bowling alley, a pool room, a bar known as "Club Riki", and a restaurant known as "Riki Restaurant".
+With his success in pro wrestling, Momota began a side-career as a businessman, acquiring properties such as nightclubs, hotels, condominiums and boxing promotions.
+Rikidōzan's luxurious apartment, known as Riki Mansion, is located in Akasaka, Minato, Tokyo and is recognizable for the large "R" printed on the side of the building.
+Rikidōzan also owned a 9-storey "Riki Sports Palace" in Shibuya, which included a bowling alley, a pool room, a bar known as "Club Riki", and a restaurant known as "Riki Restaurant".
 Shortly before his death, Rikidōzan had purchased land in Lake Sagami and had begun work on a large scale golf course to be known as "Lakeside Country Club", set to feature facilities such as a shooting range, indoor skate rink, hotel, and more along the shore of Sagami Lake.
 However, it remained incomplete due to his death and was eventually sold and became Sagami Lake Resort, a hotel.

 Rikidōzan was known to have many girlfriends throughout his lifetime and was often known to see numerous women at the same time.
 He married his wife, Keiko Tanaka shortly before his death.
 A 1984 article in weekly Playboy drew much attention after it revealed Rikidōzan was actually from Korea and had been married and had children before he met Tanaka, considered to be taboo in Japan.

 After his wrestling matches, he would often immediately go to Riki Sports Palace and start drinking without cleaning up any wounds.
 He was known to joke with bar staff and say "work was awful today" while either being covered in blood or having a large scar on his face.